shankie-codes/wp-mp-contact/README.md

 Feel free to contribute to the project.
 You can find the repo on Github at https://github.com/shankiesan/wp-mp-contact

-WP-MP-Contact was developer by Proper Design (http://properdesign.rs)
+WP-MP-Contact was developed by Proper Design (http://properdesign.rs)

  Acknowledgements:

 * Renewable UK (http://www.renewableuk.com/) and Action for Renewables (http://www.actionforrenewables.org/) for funding the initial development of this Gravity Forms add-in
 * They Work for You's consituency API (http://www.theyworkforyou.com/api/)
-* The Guardian's Politics API (http://www.theguardian.com/open-platform/politics-api/getting-started)
 * rubenarakelyan's PHP class for They Work for You (https://github.com/rubenarakelyan/twfyapi)
 * WPSmith for the tutorial that got it all started (http://wpsmith.net/2011/plugins/how-to-create-a-custom-form-field-in-gravity-forms-with-a-terms-of-service-form-field-example/)
 * The Agency for showing how to work with complex fields (http://theagencyonline.co.uk/2014/07/custom-multiple-input-form-for-gravity-fields/)